-What is a deflection in soccer?
+What is a Deflection in Soccer?

 When a shot is deflected by the goalkeeper into the net, the shooter is awarded the goal.
-However, if a defender causes a significant deflection resulting in a goal for the opposing team, the defender will be given an own goal, rather than the shooter getting credit for the goal.
+However, if a defender causes a significant deflection, resulting in a goal for the opposing team, the defender will be given an own goal rather than the shooter getting credit for the goal.

 - A deflection is any shot that bounces off of a player, official, or stationary object.